Hadeweka/Inuhh-Shinvasion/README.md

 Current version of the game: 1.0.1 (May 2nd 2019)

 The game is written in Ruby and programmed using the Gosu library.
 Use [Ruby Installer](https://rubyinstaller.org/downloads/) on Windows and make sure to use Ruby Version 2.0 or preferably newer.
-Also follow the instructions on [the Gosu website](https://www.libgosu.org/ruby.html) to install the Gosu library.

 Download this repository using the green Clone/Download button as a zip file and extract it to any place you want.

+Execute then the file "Setup.rb" from the folder to install the required Ruby Gems Gosu and Mathn.

 The game itself can be started by using "ruby Inuhh.rb" in a terminal or by executing "Inuhh Shinvasion.rbw" on Windows.